jimatas/Developist.Core.Cqrs/ReadMe.md

 Each type of message is handled by a class that implements that message's respective handler interface.
 That is, `ICommandHandler<TCommand>` for commands, `IQueryHandler<TQuery, TResult>` for queries, and `IEventHandler<TEvent>` for events.
 A command and a query will have exactly one handler associated with them, whereas an event can be handled by multiple handlers, or none at all.

-Additionally, command and query handlers can be wrapped by _decorators_ to create processing pipelines for easy extensibility.
+Furthermore, command and query handlers can be wrapped by _decorators_ to create processing pipelines for easy extensibility.
 For this purpose, the `ICommandHandlerWrapper<TCommand>` and `IQueryHandlerWrapper<TQuery, TResult>` interfaces are provided.

+Other than calling the `AddCqrs` extension method on `IServiceCollection`, no additional registration is required for the dispatcher to be able to resolve your handlers or wrappers at runtime.